KawiswaraR-zz/Template-Pi-Latex/README.md

 Template Penulisan Ilmiah (PI) using Latex

 # How to Use
-* Change your description (Nama, Judul Penulisan, Dosen Pembimbing, etc) in Penulisan-Ilmiah.tex
+* Change your description (Nama, Judul Penulisan, Dosen Pembimbing, etc) in Template/Penulisan-Ilmiah.tex